kanidm/kanidm/README.md

 - RADIUS for network and VPN authentication
 - Read only LDAPS gateway for Legacy Systems
 - Complete CLI tooling for Administration
-- User Self Service the WebUI
+- A WebUI for User Self Service

 </details>